BA(Hons) Media and Journalism (with Foundation Year)

 Learning and Teaching

-Students are taught by highly experienced academic researchers, media producers, and journalists.
-This means the curriculum is responsive to current issues and developments.
+Learn from highly experienced academic researchers, media producers, and journalists, on a curriculum that responds to current issues and developments.

 You will be assessed through a mix of written individual and group coursework, peer assessment, case studies, live briefs, practical projects, self-assessment, tests, presentations, and research essays.

-You will engage with the vibrant urban and media culture of Bristol in all three years.
-We encourage and support work placements, internships and volunteering opportunities throughout the course.
-Our strong industry contacts include the BBC, the National Union of Journalists, the Bristol Post, Pervasive Media Studio and numerous regional media companies.
-There is the option of a more formal placement in year three.
+You'll engage with the vibrant urban and media culture of Bristol throughout your degree.
+We encourage you to take up work placements, internships and volunteering and our industry contacts include the BBC, the National Union of Journalists, the Bristol Post, Pervasive Media Studio and numerous regional media companies.

-Fieldwork includes visits to the Westminster parliament and assignments in and around Bristol throughout the three years.
+Fieldwork includes visits to the Westminster parliament and assignments in and around Bristol throughout the course.

 Careers / Further study

-A broad range of organisations, at home and abroad, are looking for the skills you will gain on this degree.
-You will be well placed for a career in TV, radio, press and digital journalism, news editing, web development, publishing, media production, computer services, communication technologies, marketing and public relations, advertising and copywriting, audience research and media criticism.
-Some graduates go on to study for an MA or PGCE.
+You could go into TV, radio, press and digital journalism, news editing, web development, publishing, media production, computer services, communication technologies, marketing and public relations, advertising and copywriting, audience research and media criticism.

 Full Time Course